blefebvre/implementationdetails.dev/_posts/2020-05-03-react-native-offline-first-db-with-sqlite-hooks.markdown

 layout: post
 title: "Building an offline first app with React Native and SQLite: 2020 refresh"
 summary: "Get started with SQLite in a React Native app.
 Refreshed for 2020 to feature Hooks, Context, and React Native 0.61.5!"
-date: 2020-04-12 7:32
+date: 2020-05-03 21:12
 comments: true
 tags: [React Native, SQLite, TypeScript, CocoaPods, Dropbox, mobile, apps, offline first]
 ---
 What follows is a refresh of my most-read [post](/blog/2018/11/06/react-native-offline-first-db-with-sqlite/), originally published in 2018.
 The code and content has been given a complete overhaul for 2020 to feature Hooks, Context, and updated to use React Native 0.61.5.
-The text has been condensed too because _man_ did I ever ramble on back then.
+The text has been condensed too because _man_ did I ever ramble on back then 😅.

 ---